Santhosh141020/Mini-Project/README.md

 # Minor-Project
-This project mainle deals with image classification of fruits It Mainly has 4 classes
+This project mainly deals with image classification of fruits It Mainly has 4 classes
 1. Apple
 2. Blackberry